ahelm/meetups/LX_python_19-04-17/notes.md

 - More exceptions especially for `OSError`
 - Almost everything is an iterator
-  - speeds up some code parts and reduced memory footprint
+  - speeds up code parts and reduces memory footprint
   - use `list()` to get a list out of an iterator
 - No more comparision of everything to everything